ridhimrastogi/Custom-MPI/README.md

 ## Constraints

-1. Number of nodes in a communication network shoulf be even.
+1. Number of nodes in a communication network should be even.